 The University of Alabama in Huntsville students' favorite campus traditions are Week of Welcome, Spring Fling and Homecoming.

-The University of Alabama in Huntsville offers housing.
+The University of Alabama in Huntsville offers housing for students.
 Students are required to live on campus through sophomore year.
 First year students are guaranteed on-campus housing.

 Most The University of Alabama in Huntsville students live off campus.
 In 2021, 21% of undergrads at The University of Alabama in Huntsville lived in some kind of on-campus housing and 79% of students lived off-campus or commuted to The University of Alabama in Huntsville.
 There are 1,625 spots available in on-campus housing for all 8,027 undergraduates.
 In the 2020-21 school year, 1,568 students chose to live in campus housing.
 First year students are allowed to park a car on campus.